gregv21v/Compact-Farmer/readme.md

 ## Possible Features
-1. Procedurally Generate the look and feel of plants
+1. Procedurally generate the look and feel of plants